wp-plugins/wordpress-file-monitor-plus/readme.txt

 4. Email changed files report

 == Changelog ==

+= 1.1.1 =
+* Added .htaccess file to the data directory just incase your web host doesnt already block access to dot files
+* Wrapped wget URL with quotes to make work properly.
+Thank you Luciano Passuello for spotting this.

 = 1.1 =
 * Added setting to be able to save scan data and admin alert content to file rather than the database